uc-cdis/BRH-documentation/docs/13-workspace_accounts.md

 > **Please Note:**

 > * The process for granting access for a workspace account can take **2-4 weeks for NIH STRIDES**, and **a month for Direct Pay**.
-> * The account from each different paymodel will have its own workspace storage directory; **data is not shared between accounts with different funding types**.
-However, you can import and export data among accounts as long as they have funding.
+> * The account from each different paymodel will have its own workspace storage directory (`/pd`); **data is not shared between accounts with different funding types**.
+However, you can import and export data among accounts as long as they are active and have funding.

 ## Request Trial Access
 Trial Access is granted for 2 months when you request access to the BRH Workspace page.
 The instructions for requesting workspace access are on the [Workspace Registration page][Register for workspaces].
+Note that your trial access will become inactive as soon as you have a workspace account funded through a persistent paymodel.

 ## Requesting Funding for Workspace Accounts Through Any Persistent Pay Model